DAY 01 - WELCOME LIMA AIRPORT

 - Bathing suit (for the Hot Springs in Aguas Calientes).

-- Sunscreen, insect repellent, disinfecting alcohol and gel and toilet paper.
+- Sunscreen, insect repellent, disinfecting alcohol and gel, water bottle and steriliz-ing tablets, toiletries and toilet paper.

 - Camera (wrapped in plastic bag).